JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/mesh/tools/limited_dissolve.rst

 ------

 - **Bmesh** - An Input Bmesh.
-- **Angle Limit** - The thresold for dissolving the edges.
+- **Angle Limit** - The threshold for dissolving the edges.
 (If the angle between 2 faces is lower than this angle, the edge between them will be dissolved.)
 - **Dissolve Boundries** - This option if enabled will dissolve vertices inbetween faces boundries.

 Outputs